-When you drag stored procedures and functions from Server Explorer/Database Explorer onto the O/R Designer, the return type of the generated DataContext method differs depending on where you drop the item.
+When you drag stored procedures and functions from Server Explorer or Database Explorer onto the O/R Designer, the return type of the generated DataContext method differs depending on where you drop the item.
 Dropping the items directly onto an existing entity class creates a DataContext method with the return type of the entity class; dropping items onto an empty area of the O/R Designer (in either pane) creates a DataContext method that returns an automatically generated type.
-The automatically generated type that is created has a name that matches the stored procedure or function name and properties that map to the fields returned by the stored procedure or function.
+The automatically generated type has the name that matches the stored procedure or function name and properties, which map to the fields returned by the stored procedure or function.

 You can change the return type of a DataContext method after you add it to the methods pane.
 To inspect or change the return type of a DataContext method, select it and inspect the Return Type property in the Properties window.
 For more information, see How to: Change the return type of a DataContext method (O/R Designer).

-Objects you drag from the database onto the O/R Designer surface will be named automatically, based on the name of the objects in the database.
-If you drag the same object more than once, a number is appended to the end of the new name that differentiates the names.
+Objects you drag from the database onto the O/R Designer surface are named automatically, based on the name of the objects in the database.
+If you drag the same object more than once, a number is added to the end of the new name that differentiates the names.
 When database object names contain spaces, or characters not-supported in Visual Basic or C#, the space or invalid character is replaced with an underscore.

 - LINQ to SQL tools in Visual Studio

 - Stored procedures

 - How to: Create DataContext methods mapped to stored procedures and functions (O/R Designer)